wuespace/telestion-client/packages/telestion-client-cli/README.md

 ## Package structure

-The package internally uses [yargs](http://yargs.js.org/) to build an interactive command line and does all the argument parsing.
+The package internally uses [commander](https://github.com/tj/commander.js) to build an interactive command line and does all the argument parsing.

-The main executable is located in the `bin` folder.
-All commands are defined in `src/commands` and must export some predefined variables.
-Utility and library functions are exported at `src/lib` that maybe used in the commands.

-Overall, the folder structure, therefore, looks like this:
+The folder looks like this:

 ```
 .
-├── bin
-│   └── cli.js (the CLI executable)
+├── resources (static files used by the CLI)
 ├── src
-│   ├── commands (the CLI commands)
-│   │   ├── build.js
+│   ├── actions (specific actions related to topics used in the CLI)
-│   │   ├── docs.js
+│   │   ├── electron.mts (actions required for interacting with electron)
 │   │   └── [...]
-│   ├── lib (library functions for CLI commands)
-│   │   ├── build
-│   │   │   ├── custom-webpack-loader
+│   ├── commands (the commands of the CLI)
-│   │   │   │   └── electron-main-import-plugins.js (custom webpack loader for compiling the Electron main thread)
-│   │   │   ├── static
+│   │   ├── _template (a template that you can copy to create a new command)
-│   │   │   │   └── electron-main.js (the Electron Main Thread file used when building Electron Apps from PSCs)
+│   │   │   ├── command.mts (the function that gets called when the command gets executed)
-│   │   │   └── [...]
-│   │   ├── [...]
+│   │   │   ├── index.mts (the basic command definition)
-│   │   ├── async-exec.js
+│   │   │   ├── model.mts (model classes/interfaces used by the command, e.g., command options)
+│   │   │   └── stages.mts (functions for execution stages of the command)
 │   │   └── [...]
+│   ├── lib (generic functionality used in the CLI)
+│   │   └── [...]
+│   ├── model (model interfaces used by the CLI)
+│   │   └── [...]
+│   ├── api.mts (the entrypoint of the module APIs for using the CLI programmatically)
-│   └── api.js (publicly exposed JS APIs of the CLI, undocumented except in code!)
+│   └── cli.mts (the entrypoint of the CLI)
 ├── CHANGELOG.md (DO NOT TOUCH! auto-generated changelog for the package)
 ├── LICENSE
 ├── package.json